Bézout's identity: For principal ideal domains

 An integral domain in which Bézout's identity holds is called a Bézout domain.

-History
+History and attribution

-French mathematician Étienne Bézout (1730–1783) proved this identity for polynomials.
-This statement for integers can be found already in the work of an earlier French mathematician, Claude Gaspard Bachet de Méziriac (1581–1638).
+The French mathematician Étienne Bézout (1730–1783) proved this identity for polynomials.
+The statement for integers can be found already in the work of an earlier French mathematician, Claude Gaspard Bachet de Méziriac (1581–1638).

+Andrew Granville traced the association of Bézout's name with the identity to Bourbaki, arguing that it is a misattribution since the identity is implicit in Euclid's Elements.